Janisa loves eating and experimenting in the kitchen. She enjoys creating new recipes and homemade versions of popular store-bought foods.

-- 3-4 tablespoons yogurt (how else are you going to get the probiotics and other healthy bacteria?)
+- 3-4 tablespoons store-bought or previously made yogurt (how else are you going to get the probiotics and other healthy bacteria?)

-Yes . . . you may call this cheating, but let's think of it this way: you're going to turn 3-4 tablespoons of yogurt into 1 liter of fresh and delicious yogurt!
+Note: You may call using store-bought or previously made yogurt cheating, but let's think of it this way: You're going to turn 3-4 tablespoons of yogurt into 1 liter of fresh and delicious yogurt!
 And after you make your homemade yogurt once, you never have to buy yogurt ever again since you can just use the leftovers from yours to make the next batch!
 How cool is that?